anderjason/partialquery/README.md

 });
 ```

 In this example, `conditionPart` is a subquery that is included in the main `selectQuery`.
 The `selectQuery` embeds `conditionPart` using the token `$1`.
-Queries can be nested as needed.
+These composable query parts can be nested multiple levels deep.

 To get a single SQL string and parameter list, use the `toFlatQuery` method: